 Legumes: Nitrogen is the most critical fertility element for most crops but is the only element that is not released to the soil from the parent minerals.
 Nature transfers nitrogen from the atmosphere to the soil through rainfall and the symbiotic relationship of legumes with rhizobium bacteria.
 Each family of legumes requires a specific race of rhizobium which is unlikely to occur naturally in significant numbers within the field where the legume is to be planted.
 Maximum nitrogen fixation is best achieved when the correct rhizobium inoculant is applied to the seed.
 Legumes planted as seed mixes should be inoculated at a heavy rate to compensate for the "dilution" of inoculant material on non legume seed.

 Austrian Winter Pea (Cool Season):

 Winter annual legume that grows rapidly in cool, moist weather.
 Austrian Winter Peas generally survive the winter south of the Kansas/ Oklahoma border, with less dependable winter hardiness north of that point.
 Most often planted in the fall.
-Excellent forage quality that is good for having.
+Excellent forage quality that is good for haying.
 Little or no regrowth after grazing.
 Seed may be planted as deep as 3 inches if necessary and should be placed with moist soil above and below the seed since germination moisture requirements are high.
 Use pea, vetch, lentil inoculants; N-Dure for Cool Season: that it does not become a weed problem.
 Rhizobium leguminosarum biovar viceae.
+Use pea, vetch, lentil inoculants; N-Dure fo

 Forage Peas (Cool Season):

-This cool season annual legume is a spring growth habit version of the Austrian
+This cool season annual legume is a spring growth habit version of the Austrian wheat.

-Winter Pea, similar to the growth pattern of spring wheat as compared to winter wheat.
 Planted as either a spring or fall seeded cover crop, it will winter kill when planted in the fall.
 Forage quality, planting requirements and regrowth characteristics are similar to Austrian Winter Peas.
-Use pea, vetch, lentil inoculant ; N-Dure for Cool Season: Rhizobium leguminosarum biovar viceae.
-Hairy Vetch:
+Use pea, vetch, lentil inoculant; N-Dure for Cool Season: Rhizobium leguminosarum biovar viceae.

-This legume can function as a fall seeded winter annual legume or as a spring seeded cool season annual legume.
-It is an excellent nitrogen fixer and good forage for having or grazing.
+Winter Pea, similar to the growth pattern of spring wheat as compared to winter for haying or grazing.
 It has vining fine stems up to 12" long.
 It will generally survive over the winter in Kansas with occasional winter kill.
 Winter survivability is enhanced when planted with a companion cereal crop.
 Good for soil health.
 Hairy Vetch seed may have dormancies as high as 30%.
-It should be destroyed prior to seed formation in any crop rotation that includes winter annual cereal production such as winter wheat so Use pea, vetch, lentil inoculants; N-Dure for Cool Season: Rhizobium leguminosarum biovar viceae.
-Medium Red Clover:
+It should be destroyed prior to seed formation in any crop rotation that includes winter annual cereal production such as winter wheat so that it does not become a weed problem.
+Use pea, vetch, lentil inoculants; N-Dure for Cool Season: Rhizobium leguminosarum biovar viceae.